BenoitDuffez/AndroidCupsPrint/README.md

 This app wasn't widely tested, it needs your help for better quality.
 If you find bugs, either submit a new issue or fork/fix/submit PR.

+Please use the `develop` branch for testing and troubleshooting.

+Also, you can subscribe on the Play Store to receive beta versions of this app: https://play.google.com/apps/testing/io.github.benoitduffez.cupsprint

 ## Branches

 * The `master` branch is code published to Google Play.